KRFOSS/kali-docs/development/live-build-a-custom-kali-iso/index.md

 ```
 #### Controlling the packages included in your build

 The list of packages included in your build will be present in the the respective kali-$variant directory.
 For example, if you're building a default Xfce ISO, you would use the following package lists file - **kali-config/variant-xfce/package-lists/kali.list.chroot**.
-By default, this list includes the "kali-linux-full" [metapackage](/docs/general-use/metapackages/), as well as some others.
+By default, this list includes the "kali-linux-default" [metapackage](/docs/general-use/metapackages/), as well as some others.
 These can be commented out and replaced with a manual list of packages to include in the ISO for greater granularity.

 #### Build hooks, binary and chroot